masautt/typescript-compiler-showcase/as1/README.md

 ![isKeyword FSM](./img/isKeywordFSM.PNG 'isKeywordFSM')

+You can test this RegEx and view the FSM at [debuggex.com](https://www.debuggex.com/r/vAS27APO4sbuDPI-).

 #### Finding `Operators` Using Array Methods

 For finding `operators`, we found it easier to identify all possible `operators` in an array and then use JavaScript's Array Prototype `includes` to see if that string is in the predefined array.